-I was able to read old postcards, stories and (photo)books in order to be able to make a performance.
+I spoke to the people of families who have lived there for generations, looked at old photo’s and postcards and read stories and (photo)books in order to be able to make a performance.
+What is still there, what can I use, how can I go back in time with the elements today?
 Of course I want it to be historically correct as far as possible.
 A number of residents of the village followed in the footsteps of their ancestors, the fishing boat has been restored especially for me, new houses have been replaced, harbor has disappeared, dormer windows have been removed, haystack / jaw mountain has come again …

 A number of real Earnewolders followed in the footsteps of their ancestors.
 Thanks to: Piebe Wester as a fisker in the Fiskersboats of the Postma family, restored by Age Veldboom.
 Pytsje Veenstra on the Skûtsje De Jonge Wypke with peat.
 Ulbe Postma as a skipper on his own pream / mole view.
 And if you look closely you will see Hilde Terpstra – Kleinhuis near the wasrak.